 Oatmeal isn’t only for breakfast and cookies; it’s arguably best suited for a brown sugar-enriched pie delightfully dotted with candied pecans.
 The rolled oats’ heartiness will add the right amount of weight to the filling, making this dessert even more dense and decadent.
 To make sure your pie doesn’t go dry from the starch, cut back on the flour, or add more liquid to balance the mixture.

 Crust lovers will fall over themselves for this elevated masterpiece.
 Pretzels are great accompanied by mustard and beer, but they are even better at adding that unlikely (but oh-so-delicious) salty, crunchy element to sweet treats.
-Add crushed salty pretzels into the wheat crust to give your pie that salty-sweet perfect combination.
+Add crushed salty pretzels into the wheat crust to give your pie that salty-sweet combination.
 This filling addition is perfect for brave souls who dare to dunk hot crispy French fries into icy shakes.

 Enjoy the occasional slice of cheesecake?
 If so, swirl in some vegan cream cheese to give your pecan pie the ultimate cheesecake quality.
 The addition is sure to give your pie a fluffier texture that is still dense and full of richness.

 Pumpkin pie is the quintessential autumn and holiday pie known to humankind.
-It decks the table at Thanksgiving celebrations and is always gobbled up by hungry party guests.
+It decks the table at many holiday celebrations and is always gobbled up by hungry party guests.
 The smooth and slightly tart taste of the pumpkin filling combined with a buttery flaky pie shell is the ultimate treat and is also the perfect way to enjoy a midnight snack (if you have any leftovers).
-While this pie is perfect in its simplicity, sometimes a little spice is what’s needed to transform the annual holiday get together into something a little bit more jaw-dropping—so you can fork in more pie, of course.
+While this pie is perfect in its simplicity, sometimes a little spice is what’s needed to transform the annual holiday get-together into something a little bit more jaw-dropping—so you can fork in more pie, of course.

-7 Whipped bourbon
+7 Whip in some bourbon